 When we are in the field you will need to wear sturdy shoes and appropriate clothing (rain gear, fleece, hat, gloves etc.) – if you come to a gravel pit in flip-flops you will not be allowed access.
 Always bring a notebook (provided) and pencil or pen for notes and it is a good idea to bring a camera.
 I will hand out field notebooks in class or you are welcome to use your own.
 You will be invited to the course Dropbox where materials will be provided for labs and where you can upload photos and data collected.

 Labs: We will meet weekly for laboratory on Monday afternoons.
 On occasion we will convene in the GIS Lab (Scovel 305), Scovel 116 or go to the field for the lab period.
 Field excursions may be rescheduled as needed depending on the weather and stream levels.
 Labs are due at the beginning of the following lab period unless otherwise noted.
 Late labs will not be accepted.

 Research field project: A field or data – based project will be due toward the end of the semester (due dates and guidelines will be handed out in class).
 The timetable for topic selection, submission of outline, and presentation of results will be announced and listed on this syllabus.
 You are required to hand in research plan of your project this is worth 20% of the course grade.
-You will also give a short presentation on the results of your project on 21 November during the lab period.
+You will also give a short presentation on the results of your project during the final lab period.

 (1) Attendance is required.
 As a student, you have the responsibility to inform the faculty member of potential conflicts as soon as you are aware of them, and to discuss and work with the faculty member to identify alternative ways to fulfill your academic commitments without sacrificing the academic integrity and rigor of the course.